-These are so cute, and would make great homemade gifts for Christmas, Mother’s Day, birthdays, or Valentine’s Day!
+These are so cute, and would make great homemade gifts for Mother’s Day, birthdays, or Valentine’s Day!
 I know, it may seem a bit early to be thinking about Valentine’s Day, but actually it’s less than 2 months away!
-And if you’re planning to give homemade gifts, it never hurts to start thinking about what you want to make ahead of time!
-Anyone who would appreciate the wonderful scent and color of these cute Heart-Shaped Bath Bombs would love to get these as a gift!
+And if you’re planning to give a homemade gift, it never hurts to start planning out what you want to make ahead of time!
+Anyone would appreciate the wonderful scent and color of these cute DIY Heart-Shaped Bath Bombs!

 Heart-Shaped Bath Bombs

 1/2 cup baking soda

 1/4 cup cornstarch

 Pink food coloring (optional)

 4-5 drops therapeutic grade peppermint essential oil (Use only therapeutic grade essential oils, non-therapeutic grade essential oils can cause skin irritation)

 1. In a large mixing bowl, combine your baking soda, citric acid, and cornstarch and mix well.
 I used a fork to really sift it all together well.

 2. Add a couple drops of pink food coloring to your bowl and mix with your fingertips (the liquid will ball up in the dry mixture).

 3. Add your therapeutic grade essential oil drops and mix with your fingertips again.